ruc-data-viz/2024-spring-syllabus/README.md

 * 1 midterm examination: 20%
 * 1 final project: 20%

-Assignments and quizzes cannot be made up if missed, with exceptions given only on a case-by-case basic.
+Assignments and quizzes cannot be made up if missed.
+Exceptions are given only on a case-by-case basis.
 If you have a personal issue and need an extension, please email me at ms3978@rutgers.edu.

 #### Final Grades

-Letter grades are assigned as follows:
+Letter grades are assigned as follows.

 * `89.5 - 100.0` = `A`
 * `86.5 - 89.49` = `B+`